marmelab/react-admin/docs/AuthRBAC.md

 ## `authProvider` Methods

 Ra-rbac builds up on react-admin's `authProvider` API.
-It precises the return format of the `getPermissions()` method which must return a promise for object containing `permissions` (an array of permissions).
+It precises the return format of the `getPermissions()` method which must return a promise for an array of permissions objects.

 ```jsx
 const authProvider = {